cspedalapu/sapfix-ai/README.md

 OLLAMA_BASE_URL=http://localhost:11434/api/generate
 ```

+Recommended setup:

+- Use `GITHUB_TOKEN` for the hosted GPT path
+- Keep `GITHUB_MODEL=openai/gpt-4o-mini`
+- Install Ollama locally if you want the offline local model option
+- Keep `OLLAMA_BASE_URL` pointed at your local Ollama server

 Notes:

-- For GitHub Models, `GITHUB_TOKEN` is the important value.
-- `OPENAI_API_KEY` is optional and only used as a fallback if `GITHUB_TOKEN` is missing.
+- `OPENAI_API_KEY` is optional in this repo and acts only as a fallback path
-- If you previously pasted a GitHub token into `OPENAI_API_KEY`, the backend will still recognize it, but `GITHUB_TOKEN` is the cleaner setup.
+- If a GitHub token was pasted into `OPENAI_API_KEY`, the backend can still recognize it, but `GITHUB_TOKEN` is the cleaner setup
+- The frontend reads its backend target from `frontend/.env.local` or `frontend/.env`

 ## Run The Backend